How do I upgrade my MySQL 5.7 database to MySQL 8?

 Then test whether your WordPress website works correctly.

 Note: Keep the old database values for now.
-If problems occur, you can revert the values in wp-config.php back to the old database.
+If problems occur, you can reset the values in wp-config.php to the old database.

-In Control Panel, open Domains and then the affected domain.
+In the Control Panel, open Domains and then the affected domain.

 Open Subdomains.
-There you will see under Webspace Content the location of the WordPress installation.
+There you will see the location of the WordPress installation under Webspace Content.

 Open wp-config.php

-Navigate to the WordPress directory and open the file wp-config.php.
+Navigate to the WordPress directory and open the wp-config.php file.

 Note the following values: